TexasCollegeBscCSIT/react-app-csit/README.md

 ### Clone the project

-Please clone the project in your pc using below command.
+Please use the command below to clone the project to your computer.

 ```git
   https://github.com/hariupreti/react-app-csit.git